-Returning Equipment & Documents
+Returning equipment & documents

 At this point you should also return any equipment provided to you from Study Abroad or Risk Management such as a first aid kit, student information package, or any devices borrowed through the International Travel Loaner Device Program.

 Currently, the University of Calgary Travel and Expense Policy requires that claims be completed within two weeks of your return to Canada.
 Claims must have all of the appropriate documentation to support the expense.
-Upon your return you will need to collect all receipts from your trip as well as any exchange rates or credit card statements that will relate to your claim.
+Upon your return, you will need to collect all receipts from your trip as well as any exchange rates or credit card statements that will relate to your claim.
 You will also need to complete an expense tracking worksheet to document all expense you are planning on claiming.
-We will be following up with you upon your return to offer you support in meeting this deadline and to review your documentation to ensure your claim will pass an audit.
+We will follow up with you upon your return to offer you support in meeting this deadline and to review your documentation to ensure your claim will pass an audit.